logicly-au/pmhc-mds-spec-amhc/doc/user-documentation/data-entry-user-guide.rst

 1. Once :ref:`view-episodes`.
 2. From the Client's Episode table, click the Episode Key.
 3. Click Edit Details tab.
-4. Click on the 'Australian Government AMHC hubs (!covid19)' checkbox or type ``!covid19`` in the 'Tags' fields and press tab
+4. Click on the 'Australian Government AMHC (!amhc)' checkbox or type ``!amhc`` in the 'Tags' fields and press tab

 .. figure:: screen-shots/client-episodes-amhc-tag.png
    :alt: Client Episodes AMHC Tag